Jonah: Scientific speculation

 In the seventeenth and eighteenth centuries, naturalists, interpreting the Jonah story as a historical account, became obsessed with trying to identify the exact species of the fish that swallowed Jonah.
 In the mid-nineteenth century, Edward Bouverie Pusey, professor of Hebrew at Oxford University, claimed that the Book of Jonah must have been authored by Jonah himself and argued that the fish story must be historically true, or else it would not have been included in the Bible.
 Pusey attempted to scientifically catalogue the fish, hoping to "shame those who speak of the miracle of Jonah's preservation in the fish as a thing less credible than any of God's other miraculous doings".

-The debate over the fish in the Book of Jonah played a major role during Clarence Darrow's cross-examination of William Jennings Bryan at the Scopes Trial in 1925.
-Darrow asked Bryan "When you read that ... the whale swallowed Jonah ... how do you literally interpret that?"
+The debate over the fish in the Book of Jonah played a major role during Clarence Darrow's cross-examination of William Jennings Bryan at the Scopes trial in 1925.
+Darrow asked Bryan, "When you read that ... the whale swallowed Jonah ... how do you literally interpret that?".
 Bryan replied that he believed in "a God who can make a whale and can make a man and make both of them do what He pleases."
 Bryan ultimately admitted that it was necessary to interpret the Bible, and is generally regarded as having come off looking like a "buffoon".

 The largest of all whales – blue whales – are baleen whales which eat plankton; and "it is commonly said that this species would be choked if it attempted to swallow a herring."

-As for the whale shark, Dr. E. W. Gudger, an Honorary Associate in Ichthyology at the American Museum of Natural History, notes that, while the whale shark does have a large mouth, its throat is only four inches wide, with a sharp elbow or bend behind the opening, meaning that not even a human arm would be able to pass through it.
-He concludes that "the whale shark is not the fish that swallowed Jonah."
+The largest of all fishes – the whale shark – has a large mouth, but its throat is only four inches wide, with a sharp elbow or bend behind the opening, such that not even a human arm would be able to pass through it.
+Therefore, Jonah could not have been swallowed by a whale shark.

 Sperm whales, however, appear to be a different matter: They regularly eat giant squid, so presumably one could swallow a human.
 Similar to a cow, sperm whales have four-chambered stomachs.
 The first chamber has no gastric juices but has muscular walls to crush its food.
 On the other hand, it is not possible to breathe inside the sperm whale's stomach because there is no air (but probably methane instead).
+A 2023 novel by Daniel Kraus explores the idea of a man surviving being swallowed by a sperm whale, but with an oxygen tank.